Create Role Description

 Be ethical and professional, and uphold and promote the public sector values

-• Model the highest standards of ethical and professional behaviour and reinforce their use
+• Model the highest standards of ethical and professional behaviour and encourage others to do the same

-• Promote a culture of integrity and professionalism within the organisation and in dealings external to government
+• Promote a culture of integrity and professionalism within your organisation and when dealing with external organisations

-• Monitor ethical practices, standards and systems and reinforce their use
+• Reinforce and monitor the use of ethical practices, standards and systems

 Advanced